Artists In Residence 2021-22

 - Writing your own music in any genre

-- A professional musician: regularly working and earning money from your original music, whether performances, commissions or releases
+- A professional musician: regularly working and earning money from your original music before the pandemic, whether performances, commissions or releases

 - Have been earning money from performing or writing music for at least 3 years